ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 ## References

 * <a id="bell2021pysch">Bell, S.J. and Kampman, O.P.,</a> 2021.
 Perspectives on Machine Learning from Psychology's Reproducibility Crisis. *arXiv preprint arXiv:2104.08878*.
-* <a id="sculley2019winner">Sculley, D., Snoek, J., Wiltschko, A. and Rahimi, A.,</a> 2018.
-Winner's curse?
-On pace, progress, and empirical rigor.
+* <a id="byra2019knee">Byra, M., Wu, M., Zhang, X., Jang, H., Ma, Y.J., Chang, E.Y., Shah, S. and Du, J.</a>, 2020.
+Knee menisci segmentation and relaxometry of 3D ultrashort echo time cones MR imaging using attention U‐Net with transfer learning. *Magnetic resonance in medicine*, 83(3), pp.1109-1122.
 * <a id="brown2020gpt3">Brown, T.B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., Neelakantan, A., Shyam, P., Sastry, G., Askell, A. and Agarwal, S.,</a> 2020.
 Language models are few-shot learners. *arXiv preprint arXiv:2005.14165*.
+* <a id="deng2009imagenet">Deng, J., Dong, W., Socher, R., Li, L.J., Li, K. and Fei-Fei, L.</a>, 2009, June.
+Imagenet: A large-scale hierarchical image database.
+In 2009 IEEE conference on computer vision and pattern recognition (pp. 248-255).
+Ieee.
 * <a id="gennatas2020expert">Gennatas, E.D., Friedman, J.H., Ungar, L.H., Pirracchio, R., Eaton, E., Reichmann, L.G., Interian, Y., Luna, J.M., Simone, C.B., Auerbach, A. and Delgado, E.,</a> 2020.
 Expert-augmented machine learning.
 Proceedings of the National Academy of Sciences, 117(9), pp.4571-4577.
 * <a id="henderson2019deeprl">Henderson, P., Islam, R., Bachman, P., Pineau, J., Precup, D. and Meger, D.,</a> 2018, April.
 Deep reinforcement learning that matters.
 In *Proceedings of the AAAI Conference on Artificial Intelligence* (Vol. 32, No. 1).
+* <a id="krizhevsky2012alexnet">Krizhevsky, A., Sutskever, I. and Hinton, G.E.</a>, 2012.
+Imagenet classification with deep convolutional neural networks. *Advances in neural information processing systems*, 25, pp.1097-1105.
 * <a id="lipton2019trends">Lipton, Z.C. and Steinhardt, J.,</a> 2019.
 Research for practice: troubling trends in machine-learning scholarship. *Communications of the ACM*, 62(6), pp.45-53.
+* <a id="masqood2019alzheimer">Maqsood, M., Nazir, F., Khan, U., Aadil, F., Jamal, H., Mehmood, I. and Song, O.Y.</a>, 2019.
+Transfer learning assisted classification and detection of Alzheimer’s disease stages using 3D MRI scans. *Sensors*, 19(11), p.2645.
 * <a id="pan2009survey">Pan, S.J. and Yang, Q.</a>, 2009.
 A survey on transfer learning. *IEEE Transactions on knowledge and data engineering*, 22(10), pp.1345-1359.
 * <a id="ruder2017survey">Ruder, S., Aylien</a>.
 Transfer Learning: Machine Learning’s Next Frontier [online].
 2017 [cit.
 2017-07-04].
 Available: [https://ruder.io/transfer-learning/index.html](https://ruder.io/transfer-learning/index.html)
 * <a id="sambasivan2021data">Sambasivan, N., Kapania, S., Highfill, H., Akrong, D., Paritosh, P. and Aroyo, L.M.,</a> 2021, May.
 “Everyone wants to do the model work, not the data work”: Data Cascades in High-Stakes AI.
 In *proceedings of the 2021 CHI Conference on Human Factors in Computing Systems* (pp. 1-15).
 * <a id="sculley2015debt">Sculley, D., Holt, G., Golovin, D., Davydov, E., Phillips, T., Ebner, D., Chaudhary, V., Young, M., Crespo, J.F. and Dennison, D.,</a> 2015.
 Hidden technical debt in machine learning systems. *Advances in neural information processing systems*, 28, pp.2503-2511.
+* <a id="sculley2019winner">Sculley, D., Snoek, J., Wiltschko, A. and Rahimi, A.,</a> 2018.
+Winner's curse?
+On pace, progress, and empirical rigor.
+* <a id="shin2016computer">Shin, H.C., Roth, H.R., Gao, M., Lu, L., Xu, Z., Nogues, I., Yao, J., Mollura, D. and Summers, R.M.</a>, 2016.
+Deep convolutional neural networks for computer-aided detection: CNN architectures, dataset characteristics and transfer learning. *IEEE transactions on medical imaging*, 35(5), pp.1285-1298.
 * <a id="tan2018survey">Tan, C., Sun, F., Kong, T., Zhang, W., Yang, C. and Liu, C.</a>, 2018, October.
 A survey on deep transfer learning.
 In *International conference on artificial neural networks* (pp. 270-279).
 Springer, Cham.
 * <a id="tsymbal2004drift">Tsymbal, A.,</a> 2004.
 The problem of concept drift: definitions and related work. *Computer Science Department, Trinity College Dublin*, 106(2), p.58.
 * <a id="vaswani2017attention">Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, L. and Polosukhin, I.,</a> 2017.
 Attention is all you need. *arXiv preprint arXiv:1706.03762*.